 Suppliers often have hundreds, if not thousands, of products in their catalogs.
 Buyers are either unaware of most of the products, or simply have no easy way to search and browse the catalog.
 Just imagine how time-consuming it would be to thumb your way through a hundred page printed catalog!

-In fact, many buyers admit that they would definitely consider ordering more products, and exploring new and different product lines, if only there was an easier way to discover relevant and interesting products.
+In fact, many buyers admit that they would definitely consider ordering more products, and exploring new and different product lines, if only there was an easier way to discover relevant and interesting products through a digital catalog.

 4. Less than great customer service